The $p$-adic Gross-Zagier formula on Shimura curves, II: nonsplit primes: Introduction and statement of the main result

-\paragraph{Review of Perrin-Riou's proof} Our basic strategy is still Perrin-Riou's variant of the one of Gross--Zagier; we briefly and informally review it, ignoring, for simplicity of exposition, the role of the character~$\chi$.
-Letting $\vphi$ be the ordinary eigenform attached to $A$, each side of \eqref{pr f} is expressed as the image under a functional ``$p$-adic Petersson product with $\vphi$'' (denoted $\ell_{\vphi}$) of a certain kernel function (a $p$-adic modular form).
-For the left-hand side, the form in question is the generating series \beq \lb {i d z} Z = \sum_{m\geq 0} \la P^{0}, T_{m}P^{0}\ra_{X} {\bf q}^{m} =\sum_{v} Z_{v},\eeq where $P^{0}\in \Div^{0}(X)$ is a degree-zero modification of the CM point $P\in X$, $\la \ , \ \ra_{X}$ is a $p$-adic height pairing on $X$ compatible with the one on $A$, and the decomposition \eqref{i d z} into a sum running over all finite places of $\Q$ follows from a general decomposition of the global height pairing into a sum of local ones.
+For the left-hand side of \eqref{pr f}, the form in question is the generating series (cf. \eqref{the series}) \beq \lb {i d z} Z = \sum_{m\geq 1} \la P^{0}, T_{m}P^{0}\ra_{X} {\bf q}^{m} =\sum_{v} Z_{v},\eeq where $P^{0}\in \Div^{0}(X)$ is a degree-zero modification of the CM point $P\in X$, $\la \ , \ \ra_{X}$ is a $p$-adic height pairing on $X$ compatible with the one on $A$, and the decomposition \eqref{i d z} into a sum running over all the finite places of $\Q$ (cf. \eqref{eqdec}) follows from a general decomposition of the global height pairing into a sum of local ones.
 More precisely, global height pairings are valued in the completed tensor product $H^{\ts}\bks{H}_{\A^{\infty}}^{\ts}\hat{\ot} L$ of the finite id\`eles of the Hilbert class field $H$ of $E$, and of a suitable finite extension $L$ of $\Q_{p}$.
 The series $Z_{v}$ collects the local pairings at $w\vert v$, each valued in $H_{w}^{\ts}\hat{\ot}L$.

-The analytic kernel $\cI'$ is the derivative of a $p$-adic family of mixed theta-Eisenstein series.
-It also enjoys a decomposition where, unlike \eqref{i d z}, the sum runs over the finite places of $\Q$ \emph{different from $p$}.
-Once established that $Z_{v}\doteq \cI_{v}'$ for $v\neq p$ by computations similar to those of Gross--Zagier, it remains to show that the $p$-adic modular form $Z_{p}$ is annihilated by $\ell_{\vphi}$.
+The analytic kernel $\cI'$ giving the right-hand side of \eqref{pr f} is the derivative of a $p$-adic family of mixed theta-Eisenstein series (cf. \eqref{eqderan}).
+It also enjoys a decomposition where, unlike \eqref{i d z}, the sum runs over the finite places of $\Q$ \emph{different from $p$} (cf. \eqref{dec an}).
+Once established that $Z_{v}\doteq \cI_{v}'$ for $v\neq p$ by computations similar to those of Gross--Zagier (cf. Theorem \ref{theo local comp}), it remains to show that the $p$-adic modular form $Z_{p}$ is annihilated by $\ell_{\vphi}$ (cf. Proposition \ref{kill lp}).

-In order to achieve this, one aims at showing that, after acting on $Z_{p}$ by a Hecke operator to replace $P^{0}$ by $P^{[\vphi]}$ (a lift of the component of its image in the $\vphi$-part of ${\rm Jac}(X)$), the resulting form $Z_{p}^{[\vphi]}$ is \emph{$p$-critical}.
+In order to achieve this, one aims at showing that, after acting on $Z_{p}$ by a Hecke operator to replace $P^{0}$ by $P^{[\vphi]}$ (a lift of the component of its image in the $\vphi$-part of ${\rm Jac}(X)$), the resulting form $Z_{p}^{[\vphi]}$ is \emph{$p$-critical} (cf. Proposition \ref{is crit}).
 That is, its coefficients

 decay $p$-adically no slower than a constant multiple of $p^{s}$.
-The $p$-shift of Fourier coefficients extends the action on modular forms of the operator $\Up_{p}$ -- which in contrast acts invertibly on the ordinary form $\vphi$: this implies that $p$-critical forms are annihilated by $\ell_{\vphi}$.
+The $p$-shift of Fourier coefficients extends the action on modular forms of the operator $\Up_{p}$ -- which in contrast acts by a $p$-adic unit on the ordinary form $\vphi$: this implies that $p$-critical forms are annihilated by $\ell_{\vphi}$.

 To study the terms $a_{mp^{s}}$, one constructs a sequence of points $P_{s}\in X_{H}$ whose fields of definitions are the layers $H_{s}$ of the anticyclotomic $p^{\infty}$-extension of $E$.
 The relations they satisfy allow to express